dentarg/auth0-blog/_posts/2018-01-11-oauth2-the-complete-guide.markdown

 #### The Resource Owner

-The resource owner is the person who is giving access to their account.
+The resource owner is the person who is giving access to their data.
 So if you're giving Spotify permission to access your Facebook info, you're the resource owner.

 ### Grant types